Italy’s Amalfi Coast

 Rick: Oh that's nice.

-Shop Owner:: With this we make lemoncello
+Shopkeeper: With this we make limoncello.

 This place provides all I look for: an efficient lobby and inviting lounge, and a simple room with a good bed and great view.

 In my guidebooks, I strive to list places with hands-on ownership.
-Il Buco's owner, Peppe, designs his menu around whatever's fresh and he lovingly explains each course to his guests.
+Il Buco's owner, Peppe, designs his menu around whatever's fresh, and he lovingly explains each course to his guests.

-Rick: I can rearrange it?
+Rick: I can rearrange it my way?

 Rick: Thank you very much.

 Gelateria Davide is sure to have the flavor that suits your mood.
-Peruse the mouth watering chorus line before ordering.
+Peruse the mouth-watering chorus line before ordering.

-Sorrento is the ideal homebase for exploring the stunning Amalfi Coast.
-Tourists line up each morning, packing the buses which make the memorable daytrip.
+Sorrento is the ideal home base for exploring the stunning Amalfi Coast.
+Tourists line up each morning, packing the buses, which make the memorable daytrip.